jessfraz/blog/content/post/why-open-source-firmware-is-important-for-security.md

 metal.
 When they get back the hardware from customers they need to ensure with consistency and reliability that there is nothing from the customer hiding in any component of the hardware.

+All clouds need to ensure that the hardware they are running has not been compromised after a customer has run compute on it.

 ## Platform Firmware Resiliency